 - ...you need permission to commute to APU by car because you are unable to use public transportation (because of a physical handicap or other reason): - ⇒ You will need to provide a written statement explaining why you are requesting permission to commute by car, a medical certificate from a doctor explaining why you would have difficulty using public transportation, other documentation that objectively confirms your reason, proof of voluntary insurance, and any other documents that would support your request.
 Once your request has been received, it will be screened.
 Please consult the Student Office. - ...you wish to commute to the University by motorbike: - ⇒ You must register your motorbike with the University and affix the issued parking sticker to your motorbike.
-Please check the documents you received at the new student orientation for information on application procedures.
-Please complete the procedures at the Creotech.
-(Building A 2F) - ...you want to get permission to bring a vehicle on campus to transport equipment or supplies for an extracurricular activity: - ⇒ Temporary vehicle entry permit applications can be received from and submitted to the Student Office.
+Application forms were distributed to all students when they entered APU; make sure you have all the required documents before applying.
+Please complete the procedures at the Central Security Office. - ...you want to get permission to bring a vehicle on campus to transport equipment or supplies for an extracurricular activity: - ⇒ Temporary vehicle entry permit applications can be received from and submitted to the Student Office.
 Bringing a vehicle on campus without first obtaining the necessary permission may make you subject to disciplinary action as described above. - ...you want to purchase a bus pass: - ⇒ Bus passes go on sale in the Student Union right after enrollment.
 Please carefully note the dates and times when passes will be available.